Profile Matching for the Generalization and Personalization of Causal Inferences: Simulation study

-Next, we compute the effective sample sizes of the IOW and profile matching methods.
-For this, we use \citeauthor{kish1965survey}'s (1965) formula: $(\sum_{i=1}^{n_{\textrm{trial}}} w_i)^2 / \sum_{i=1}^{n_{\textrm{trial}}} w_i^2$, where $w_i$ is unit's $i$ weight after adjustment.
-After profile matching, $w_i = 1$ for each unit in each matched sample, so the effective sample size is simply the number of units in each matched sample.
-Table \ref{tab:Tab2} presents the results.
-As expected, the effective sample sizes tend to be larger under high rather than low overlap for both IOW and profile matching.
-Overall, while IOW results in higher effective sample sizes when the selection model includes fewer covariates, profile matching exceeds IOW when there are more covariates, particularly when the study and target populations are more dissimilar.
+Next, we compute the effective sample sizes of the inverse odds weighting and profile matching methods.
+For this, we use Kish's\cite{kish1965survey} formula: $(\sum_{i=1}^{n_{\textrm{trial}}} w_i)^2 / \sum_{i=1}^{n_{\textrm{trial}}} w_i^2$, where $w_i$ is unit $i$'s weight after adjustment.
+After profile matching, $w_i = 1$ for each selected unit, so the effective sample size is simply the number of units in each matched sample.
+Table \ref{tab:Tab2} presents the results under no effect heterogeneity, and results under heterogeneity are in the eAppendix.
+As expected, the effective sample sizes tend to be larger under high rather than low overlap for both inverse odds weighting and profile matching.
+Overall, while inverse odds weighting results in higher effective sample sizes when the selection model includes fewer covariates, profile matching exceeds inverse odds weighting when there are more covariates, particularly when the study and target populations are more dissimilar.